Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Results

 \section{Results}

-We now commence to discussing details of our numerical simulations, in particular with respect to properties of the parameter optimisation landscapes, as well as variations in and quality of results.
+We now discuss details of our numerical simulations, in particular with respect to properties of the parameter optimisation landscapes, as well as variations in and quality of results.
 Note that we postpone discussing interpretation and consequences to \autoref{sec:discussion}, and concentrate on the empirical observations in the following.